Table of Contents

 You won’t be returning to 0 or negative every month, and you’ll gradually build the remainder in your account up and up.

-If you can’t save for toffee, use a free automatic savings app like plum to help – I love it, and its helped me save well over £600 since March – and I haven’t even noticed the small amounts coming out.
-Click here to find out more if you’re interested.
+If you can’t save for toffee, use a free automatic savings app like plum or chip to help – its helped me save for all sorts of things, and I haven’t even noticed the small amounts coming out.

 So there you have it, the “new zero” challenge!
 Set yourself a goal to be always above a certain number, and you’ll automatically have built in a safety net to stop you from falling off the edge of oblivion.
 No crash-diets allowed!